-We found that the agencies' public plans and annual reports for the year ended March 31, 2005 contain most of the content requirements of Finance's reporting guidelines.
+We found that the agencies' public plans and annual reports for the year ended March 31, 2006 contain most of the content requirements of Finance's reporting guidelines.
 The reports provide more performance information than they did previously and thus enhance public accountability.

-As reported in Chapters 17 and 18, the Board of Internal Economy and the Office of Executive Council do not publish performance plans and annual reports.
+The Board of Internal Economy and the Office of Executive Council do not publish performance plans and annual reports.
 To improve their accountability to the public, these agencies should publish performance plans and annual reports.